21 Powerful Headline Examples (+ How to Write Ones That Actually Get Read)

 7. Create a swipe file of titles and headlines that grab your attention

-Stand in line at the supermarket and see which tabloid headlines stand out.
-When you’re scrolling Facebook, Twitter, or LinkedIn, make a habit of noting any headlines that tugged on your eyeballs or your heartstrings.
-Keep this list in a Google Docs file, Word Doc or a notebook.
+Stand in line at the supermarket and see which headlines stand out.
+When you’re scrolling on social media or going through your inbox, make a habit of noting any headlines that tug at your eyeballs or your heartstrings.
+Keep this list in a Google Docs file, a Word doc, or a notebook, and come back to it when you’re looking to create your own.

-The more you start paying attention to great headlines, you’ll be able to pull the fantastic ones out of thin air!
+The more you pay attention to great headlines, the more you’ll be able to pull fantastic ones out of thin air!

 1. 11 Raw Cacao and Artisanal Tea Pairings